 "Do you wanna come upstairs?" asked Ash abruptly.

 "Uh, yeah sure," I replied, not really knowing what to expect as I followed her to her room.
 Whatever I had been expecting, it wasn't what I saw.
-The floor was dappled with colours from the beautiful stained-glass windows, creating patterns on the thick green carpet, and a huge four-poster bed dominated the room.
-In the corner was a wardrobe on a similar scale to the bed, and I noticed a door in the wall on the other side of the bed, and guessed it led to an en-suite bathroom.
+The floor was dappled with colours from the beautiful stained-glass windows, creating patterns on the thick green carpet, and two huge four-poster beds dominated the room.
+In the corner was a wardrobe on a similar scale to the bed and I noticed a door in the wall on the other side of the bed and guessed it led to an en-suite bathroom.

 "It's a bit big," said Ash apologetically.